-Please keep in mind the Mount Rose Wilderness area is off limits to mechanized vehicles.
+Travel Nevada PRO TIP: Keep in mind that the Mount Rose Wilderness Area is off limits to mechanized vehicles.
 That includes mountain bikes and snow machines.
-But for human-powered pleasure, you can quickly escape into the wilderness in as little as 30 minutes from downtown Reno.
+But for human-powered pleasure, you can quickly escape into the wilderness in as little as 40 minutes from downtown Reno.

 Panoramic views of Lake Tahoe, Truckee Meadows and Carson Valley await.
-The very popular trail leads to the headwaters of Galena Creek before climbing to the summit.
+This very popular trail leads to the headwaters of Galena Creek before climbing a sharp ascent to the summit.
 Be prepared for strong winds and changeable weather conditions as you approach the unprotected summit.

 Elevation: 8,900' to 10,776'

 JONES-WHITES CREEK LOOP TRAIL

 This hike up to the flanks of Mount Rose in the Carson Range offers a trail through Jeffrey Pines, mountain mahogany and an 8,000-foot ridge overlooking meadows and valleys.

 Distance: 9.2 mile loop through Mt.
 Rose Wilderness

 Trails, including the Dry Pond Trail, are available in two canyons.
 Both canyon trails access the Mt.
 Rose Wilderness.
 Two new trails and trailheads were constructed at Whites and Thomas Creek canyons.
 The new Dry Pond Trail connects the two canyons and provides outstanding views of Reno, Washoe Valley and Mount Rose.
 Hikers flock to Thomas Creek, where they find a rolling stream slicing through a scenic, aspen-filled canyon.
 The autumn colors are magnificent.
 In the spring, the meadow is carpeted with wildflowers.

 Distance: 8 miles of trails available in two canyons.